What we’re about

 -Katy

-For our potluck, please choose recipes from the cookbook, The World Central Kitchen Cookbook.
-Let us know what dish, or dishes, you plan to bring in the comments for this event.
+For our potluck, please choose a recipe from The Book of Sichuan Chili Crisp or from the Fly By Jing website.
+Let us know what dish or dishes you plan to bring in the comments for this event.